Answers to frequently asked questions about medical treatment for hair loss.

 That said, the reporting of persistent side effects should not be taken lightly, but should be viewed in the context of all available data.
 It is extremely important for us to continue to be vigilant, as this is a very significant issue, but it is equally important not to make decisions on data sensationalized in the media.
 As a result of the finasteride data, some are presenting surgery as a more reasonable alternative than medication.
 For a young person, that is usually not the case.

-A: Avodart (dutasteride) is more effective than Propecia (finasteride) and some patients will respond to dutasteride that don’t respond to finasteride.
+A: Avodart (dutasteride) is more effective than Propecia (finasteride) and some patients will respond to dutasteride who do not respond to finasteride.
 Dutasteride decreases serum DHT about 90% compared to 70% for finasteride.
 The usual starting dose of Avodart is 0.5mg a day.
 That said, it is not FDA approved for use in hair loss and if a person has sexual side effects, the side effects are more likely to be persistent after stopping the medication compared to finasteride.

 Q: Is taking Propecia absolutely essential to retain the transplanted hair after a hair transplant? — D.W., Toronto, Canada